gem5/gem5-resources/src/ubuntu-generic-diskimages/BUILDING.md

   After building the Dockerfile, you can retrieve the kernel and modules on your host using the `copy_modules_to_host.sh` script.
 - **`scripts/`**: Contains scripts that run on the disk image after installation.
   - **`disable-network.sh`**: Disables networking by renaming the Netplan configuration file (`.yaml` → `.yaml.bak`) and disabling network services in systemd.
-Disabling network decreases boot time by removing the 2 minute wait for network service to get online in systemd.
+Disabling network decreases boot time by removing the 2 minute wait in simulation time for network service to get online in systemd.
   - **`disable-systemd-services-x86.sh`**: Disables non-essential systemd services for x86 disk images to reduce boot time in gem5 simulations.
   - **`extract-x86-kernel.sh`**: Extracts the kernel from the x86 disk image and moves it to `/home/gem5`.
 Packer then copies the extracted kernel from the disk image to the host.
   - **`increase-system-entropy-for-arm-disk.sh`**: Uses `haveged` to increase system entropy for ARM disk images, reducing boot delays caused by low entropy.